ajktown/docs/dev/diagrams/on-sign-out-app-hook.md

-# On Sign Out App Hook
+# On Sign Out App

 <!-- TOC -->